PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 19:54:31
+Last updated: 2024-04-05 19:55:04
-Random Quote: I have always wanted to have one mahogany desk, but crime and office don’t get along. - Berlin
+Random Quote: I needed to get on the shuttle so I could escape this ridiculous planetSpoiler alert, I'm still here. - Sheldon